coderamen666/srd-v3.5-md/magic-items/magic-items-v-wondrous-items.md

 with a lead stopper bearing special seals.
 A thin stream of smoke is often seen issuing from it.
 The bottle can be opened once per day.
 When opened, the efreeti imprisoned within issues from the bottle instantly.
-There is a 10% chance (01--10 on d%) that the efreeti is insane and attacks immediately upon being released.
-There is also a 10% chance (91--100) that the efreeti of the bottle grants three *wishes*.
+There is a 10% chance (01–10 on d%) that the efreeti is insane and attacks immediately upon being released.
+There is also a 10% chance (91–100) that the efreeti of the bottle grants three *wishes*.
 In either case, the efreeti afterward disappears forever.
-The other 80% of the time (11--90), the inhabitant of the bottle loyally serves the character for up to 10 minutes per day (or until the efreeti's death), doing as she commands.
-Roll each day the bottle is opened for that day's effect.
+The other 80% of the time (11–90), the inhabitant of the bottle loyally serves the character for up to 10 minutes per day (or until the efreeti’s death), doing as she commands.
+Roll each day the bottle is opened for that day’s effect.

 Strong conjuration; CL 14th; Craft Wondrous Item, *summon monster VII;* Price 145,000 gp;Weight 1 lb.